rosenfeld/jdbc-postgresql/README.md

-# Jdbc::Postgresql
+# gem wrapping official Postgresql JDBC4 driver

-TODO: Write a gem description
+An alternative to jdbc-postgres gem with support for PostgreSQL 9.2.

 ## Installation